We Grow offers a great selection of handmade soaps at a reasonable price for those who want a high-quality, locally produced, healthy product.

 Gross!
 Why would you want to use pig fat in soap?

 It’s simple.
 Either we render it for pie crusts and biscuits, or it is going to be made into soap.
 There is no point in tossing it in a landfill.
 As long as people eat bacon, there will be lard that needs to be utilized.
 But wait!
 The lard from We Grow hogs is from pasture-raised, heritage breed hogs.
 Our hogs are our workhorses clearing fields and fertilizing as they go, completing our organic farming cycle.

 Let us not forget that lard saponifies into some of the richest, smoothest, least-drying soaps we’ve ever created.
 Soap bars made from animal fats get harder than plant-based oils, so they last longer in the shower or at the sink resulting in better value for our customers.

-Sometimes it is fun to do things the way our ancestors did and making handmade soaps with animal fats and wood ashes is exactly what Great Grandma Smith did.
+Sometimes it is fun to do things the way our ancestors did.
+Making handmade soaps with animal fats and wood ashes is exactly what Great Grandma Smith did.
 She proclaimed bear tallow to make the finest soap!
-We love how Natalie summarizes several points in this post about lard in soap.
+For more discussion on this topic, we love how Natalie summarizes several points in this post about lard in soap.

 Isn’t that a lot $$ for a bar of soap?

 You can buy cheap soap, made with cheap ingredients at your local big box store.
 If you want something different, handcrafted with love and homegrown ingredients.
 If you want something free from skin irritants and harsh chemicals, try We Grow handmade soap.
 The primary ingredients, animal-based oils are by-products from our farm.
 We feel it encessary to utilize as much as the animal as possible, just like our great grandparents did at the turn of century.